-Every AI chatbot you interact with runs on a hidden set of instructions called a system prompt.
-These prompts define the bot’s personality, rules, limitations, and sometimes even API keys or business logic.
+Every AI chatbot you talk to runs on a hidden set of instructions called a system prompt.
+These prompts shape its personality, rules, and limits, and they often hide pricing logic, internal tool names, API endpoints, or moderation policies.
 Extracting them is easier than most companies think.

-Why This Matters
+Why This Matters in 2026

 Part 1: Identify Which LLM Powers the Chatbot